Tropical storm risk: hurricane seasons explained

 Did you know?
 A tropical storm can generate two hundred times the energy of all the power stations in the world combined

-If you're planning a holiday and trying to work out your tropical storm risk, you will need to know when the hurricane season kicks in and you could be affected by a tropical storm.
-Hurricane seasons around the world are as follows:
+If you're planning a holiday and trying to work out your tropical storm risk, you will need to know when the storm season begins and ends in the area you are visiting.
+Tropical storm seasons around the world are as follows:

-- North Atlantic Ocean (Caribbean & N. America) - June to December
+- North Atlantic Ocean (Caribbean & North America) - June to December

 - Northeast Pacific Ocean (Mexico to Hawaii) - May to November